Samflyn/front-end/react/react-2023/README.md

 - Else react will update list as last element in list and updates all the elements to match the current array order
 - all items are updated this way
 - the key can be added to any element or component
+- we can also use key on component, react will render the component a new whenever the key changes

 ### Styliing components